microcks/microcks.io/content/documentation/using/importers.md

 If not explicitly identified as `primary` or `secondary`, the default is to consider an imported artifact as the primary one.

-A typical setup with secondray artifact could allow you to test your own mocks to comply to your OAS:
+A typical setup with secondary artifact could allow you to test your own mocks to comply to your OAS:

-1. Import an OpenAPI Secification (OAS) as main the artifact
+1. Import an OpenAPI Secification (OAS) as the main artifact
 2. Import a Postman Collection as a secondary artifact (this artifact will only contribute mocks/examples to the main artifact/spec - *Note: API name and version are the two attributes used as keys to merge primary and secondary artifacts*)
 3. Launch an `OPENAPI_SCHEMA` test on Microcks own endpoints.
 This allows to check that the request/responses comply to the OpenAPI schema of the OAS artifact.

 ## Direct upload